* S&P 500, Nasdaq on track for six-day advance

 favorite still had room to grow despite recent concerns over its

 valuation.
-With the day's gain, the stock returned to slightly
+With the day's gain, the stock moved to the plus side

-positive territory for the year after a 21-percent decline in
+for the year after a 21 percent drop in March.

 expectations for the company's long-term average revenue per